 - is responsible for following up on all unpaid invoices issued to all delinquent customers, 45 days after the invoice date.
 This would normally include resending a copy of the invoice and phoning the customer;

 - A final demand notice should be issued by the selling department 60 days after the invoice date.

 If the amount is not collected within six months from the date of the original transaction, the amount will be charged back to the selling department.

 Chargebacks = lost revenue

 The selling department should work to avoid chargebacks by taking a proactive approach before this stage.
 This begins with prompt attention to the Open Item Analysis Report by Cost Center report which can be run at any time for any cut off date.
 For departments using internal orders instead of cost centres, a request can be made to the Accounts Receivable Officer for a list of outstanding items by department.
 These reports show invoices outstanding with an aging of the amounts.
 Special attention should be given to accounts in the 90-days-and-over categories.

 The selling department should act promptly in contacting delinquent customers.
 The Accounts Receivable Supervisor is available to provide assistance and, as a general rule, should be contacted so that collection efforts can be co-ordinated.

 Use of Collection Agencies

 When departmental collection efforts fail, the customer account should be referred to an outside collection agency.
 The Accounts Receivable Supervisor will obtain approval from the originating department prior to referring an account to a collection agency.
 All costs involved in the collection of a past due account are borne by the originating department.
-These charges vary from 10% to 25% of the outstanding balance.
+These charges are approximately 25% of the outstanding balance.

 As noted above, amounts which are not collected from customers are charged back to the selling department.